gteng-lambda/autoping/README.md

 Please read the script fully before running it and make changes as you see it be necessary.

 Feel free to reach out via GitHub comments and/or emailing me at: gtengler@proton.me

+And make sure to visit https://gtengler.xyz for updates and changes!